Ireland Payroll Compliance Guide: 2026 Rules for Employers

 Employers must provide detailed payslips to each employee.
 Payslips should clearly show gross pay, each statutory deduction (like PAYE, PRSI, USC), net pay, and employer contributions.
 Keeping detailed payroll records is mandatory; business owners should keep records for at least six years.

-Irish payroll legislation changes in 2025
+Irish payroll legislation changes in 2026

-Another key update is the increase in the National Minimum Wage to €13.50 per hour for employees aged 20 and over, effective from January 1, 2025.
-Employers must update their payroll systems to ensure all payments meet this new legal minimum.
+Another key update is the increase in the National Minimum Wage to €14.15 per hour for employees aged 20 and over, effective from January 1, 2026.
+Linked to this change, the 2% USC tax band ceiling has been expanded to €28,700 so that full-time minimum wage earners do not accidentally cross into the higher 3% USC bracket.
+Employers must update their payroll systems to ensure all payments and tax allocations meet these new legal parameters.

 Employers should update their payroll policies and software to reflect these changes and ensure full compliance.
 Regularly reviewing payroll legislation ensures that any budget-related tax rate changes or reporting rules are implemented on time.